syedshahzaibshah/Functions-Documentation/docs/source/index.rst

 ZOHO Functions Documentation
 ============================

-**ZOHO Functions Documentation** will help you to understand the workflows functionality and function which is associated to it.  against the account of Blink Sings.
+**ZOHO Functions Documentation** will help you to understand the funtion execution scope step by step along with the workflow criteria. and function which is associated to it.  against the account of Blink Sings.

 Contents
 --------